tigaorm/tigaorm/README.md

 - [x] whereNot - Add a where not clause to the query
 - [x] orWhereNot - Add an or where not clause to the query
 - [x] andWhereNot - Add an and where not clause to the query
+- [x] offset - Add an offset to the query
+- [x] limit - Add a limit to the query
 - [x] toSQL - Get the SQL representation of the query
 - [x] toNative - Get the native SQL representation with bindings
 - [x] toQuery - Get the formatted SQL query string